There is a proven link between weight and infertility

+Weight and infertility share a relationship.
 Physicians view weight in terms of body mass index or BMI.
-A BMI between 20 and 24.9 is considered normal for adults.
-A BMI between 25 and 29.9 is considered overweight.
-A BMI of 30 or more is considered obese.
+A BMI between 20 and 24.9 is normal for adults.
+Between 25 and 29.9 is overweight.
+A BMI of 30 or more is obese.
 A number of studies have suggested that women who are obese have numerous reproductive problems.

 In particular, obese women have a higher rate of infertility due largely to problems with ovulation.
 They also have lower success rates using fertility treatments including IVF .
 They also have a higher rate of miscarriage.